-- Visualize your position on the screen; a marker simulates our position and moves as we move.
-Several scales, several representations are possible.
+- Visualize your position on the screen; a marker simulates where you are and moves as you move.
+Several scales and several representations are possible.
 The background on which the mark moves is either a neutral background or a map.

 - Record your route: a succession of points called waypoints are stored in the GPS.

 - Follow a route: you try to superimpose the marker of your location with a route.

 - Go to a place; the destination is a waypoint, and the GPS shows you a course to follow.